 West Fork Blacks Fork Trail to Dead Horse Lake is a 20.9 mile out and back trail located near Evanston, Utah that features a river and is good for all skill levels.
-The trail is primarily used for hiking, camping, fishing, and fly fishing and is accessible from May until November.
+The trail is primarily used for hiking, camping, fishing, and fly fishing and is best used from May until November.
 Dogs are also able to use this trail.

 From Evanston, take the Mirror Lake Highway (Highway 150) south about 30 miles to the East Fork of the Bear River turnoff.(North Slope Road) Follow this road east 15 miles to a four-way junction.
 At this point, follow a good dirt road (Road 063) south until you come to a stream crossing.
 From here you'' need a high--clearance four-wheel-drive vehicle to safely cross the river- and to negotiate the rock and mud holes that lie ahead.

 It was a fun hike up in the Unita's.
 If you like fishing (I do not but people in my group did) you can catch a lot of fish in the river.
 One person caught over 50 in 2 partial days.
 Camping by the lake was nice.
 We went over and saw EJOD lake which is pleasant.
 If you feel up to it worth going up to dead mans pass.
 You can look over into another valley with some lakes.
 We did not stay long because of lightening.
 Good trip but probably won't go again.
 Enjoy.